 José Francisco Robles is an Assistant Professor of Spanish at the University of Washington.
 He earned a B.A. in Hispanic Literature and an M.A. in Latin American Cultural Studies at the University of Chile, as well as a Ph.D. in Hispanic Literature at El Colegio de México in 2012.

-María Elena García is associate professor in the Comparative History of Ideas at the University of Washington in Seattle.
+María Elena García is a Professor in the Comparative History of Ideas at the University of Washington in Seattle.
 A Peruvian woman of Quechua ancestry, García received her PhD in Anthropology at Brown University and has been a Mellon Fellow at Wesleyan University and Tufts University.

 Ileana M. Rodríguez-Silva is an associate professor of Latin American and Caribbean history at the University of Washington-Seattle.
 She graduated magna cum laude from the Universidad de Puerto Rico - Río Piedras with a B.A. in History.
 She holds an M.A.